 The gentle back stroking that you practised in pregnancy is wonderful during surges when she is in labour.

 It is important that a woman in labour does not become dehydrated.
 Offer her a sip of water from time to time.
 A few drops of Five Flower Remedy from Healing Herbs can help her remain calm and confident.

 Use essential oil of lavender for a calm environment.
-This can be in an essential oil burner (electrical if in hospital), in a container of hot water, or simply a few drops on a handkerchief or tissue held to her nose.
-Essential oil of lavender is also safe to apply topically.
+This can be in a cup of hot water, on a pillow or simply a few drops on a muslin or tissue which she can hold near her nose.
 Lavender is the oil that promotes calm and relaxation.

 She may like to be offered arnica to dissolve under the tongue.
 This is the remedy that supports tissue under stress and, however gentle the birth, the body has been doing unusual work.

 After the Birth

 The ‘golden hour’ after birth is an extremely important time of transition for a new baby.
 The mother’s whole being will be focussed on her baby, so it is up to the birth partner to keep an eye on whatever you had decided about:

 - Delayed cord clamping - 'Wait for White'